open-horizon/exchange-api/README.md

 # Horizon Data Exchange Server and REST API

-The data exchange API provides API services for the exchange web UI (future), the edge devices, and agreement Bots.
+The data exchange API provides API services for the exchange web UI (future), the edge nodes, and agreement Bots.

 The exchange service also provides a few key services for BH for areas in which the decentralized P2P tools do not scale well enough yet.
 As soon as the decentralized tools are sufficient, they will replace these